By Lambert Strether of Corrente.

 — Jewish Insider (@J_Insider) December 11, 2018

 Consumer Price Index, November 2018: “The CPI came in as expected at no change with the ex-food ex-energy core rate also at expectations” [Econoday].
-“Even though there’s of unwanted pressure in this report, the risk for the Fed is that lack of available labor in the jobs market may begin to slow the economic expansion and no less importantly begin to raise wages which are inflationary pressures not tracked in this report.”
+“Even though there’s no evidence of unwanted pressure in this report, the risk for the Fed is that lack of available labor in the jobs market may begin to slow the economic expansion and no less importantly begin to raise wages which are inflationary pressures not tracked in this report.”
 And: “Energy was the main driver for the year-over-year decline.
 Core inflation remains above 2.0 % year-over-year.
 Medical cost inflation continues to outpace the CPI-U” [Econintersect].
 And: “Using these measures, inflation picked up slightly on a year-over-year basis in November.
 Overall, these measures are at or above the Fed’s 2% target (Core PCE is below 2%)” [Calculated Risk].

 Atlanta Fed Business Inflation Expectations, December 2018: “Year-ahead inflation expectations for the business sector are up” [Econoday].
 “December’s gain isn’t dramatic and is not confirmed by last week’s reading on the consumer sector from the University of Michigan… These results are modest at most but the trends for each are on a gradual upward path, one that won’t escape the notice of the Federal Reserve which strongly stresses the central importance that inflation expectations remain well anchored.”